john-light/validity-rollups/validity_rollups_on_bitcoin.md

 >
 > [r] <a href="https://arxiv.org/abs/2002.01847" target="_blank">https://arxiv.org/abs/2002.01847</a>

-## Appendix B. Comparing alternative cryptocurrency privacy techniques
+<h2> Appendix B. Comparing alternative cryptocurrency privacy techniques <sup id="appendix-b-comparing-alternative-cryptocurrency-privacy-techniques"></sup></h2>

 [↩](#toc)

 Due to many of bitcoin's current limitations (e.g. limited scripting capabilities) and qualities (e.g. transparent transaction amounts) the efforts to reduce the traceability and improve the privacy of bitcoin transactions are always an uphill battle.
 Examples of such protocols built for bitcoin include Cahoots, CoinJoin, CoinSwap, PayJoin, TumbleBit, stealth addresses, and variations or spinoffs thereof.